StevanFreeborn/onspring-api-docs/src/docs/version_001/resources/reports/copy.md

 ---

-- appId
+- AppId
 - `number`
 - The id of the app or survey that the report belongs to.

 ---

-- id
+- Id
 - `number`
 - The id of the report.

 ---

-- name
+- Name
 - `string`
 - The name of the report.